-Engineers have started to repair roadwork damage which has left Sky Broadband customers across Sunderland without service.
+The A19 will be partially closed tonight so engineers can repair roadworks damage which has left Sky Broadband customers across Sunderland without service.

 The problem has affected Sky's Fibre Broadband service across Boldon, East Herrington, Hylton, Ryhope, central and north Sunderland, Washington and Whitburn.

-The firm has posted updates on its website and apologised to customers after warning the disruption would last until late on Tuesday evening.
+The firm has posted updates on its website and apologised to customers but is warning the disruption will last until late this evening.

 "We understand from our on-site engineers that the problem has been caused by a fibre-cable break close to the A19," it said.